Note:

 2. The programme to be performed must be submitted at the time of entry and MAY NOT be changed thereafter.

-First Prize: The Roma Grill Cup, Gold Medal and Cash Award of €225 will be presented to the competitor in this class showing the greatest potential as a performer.
+First Prize: Festival Trophy, Gold Medal and Cash Award of €225 will be presented to the competitor in this class showing the greatest potential as a performer.

 Second Prize: Silver Medal and Cash Award of €30